 ESLs are often a combination of several processes, each leading to an increase in coastal sea level, e.g. high tides, storm surges, wave setup due to breaking wind waves, river discharge, and other surface waves.
 Storm surges occurring at high tide are the most common cause of ESLs for most coastal areas.
 For estuaries, where rivers flow into the sea, the coincidence of a storm surge at high tide with extreme river discharge poses a major flood hazard (e.g. Wahl et al., 2015; Hendry et al., 2019).
 Generally, when two or more extreme events co-occur, they are called compound events.
 Since many different components can contribute to ESLs, it is desirable to understand and quantify each to assess each contributor's risk and statistics.
+However,

-- However, decomposing ESLs is challenging.
+- 25 decomposing ESLs is challenging.
 Using tide gauges alone, only a temporal decomposition is possible, e.g. the separation of tides and surges.
-However, non-linear interactions between the two complicate the separation (Arns et al., 2020) (Idier et al., 2019; Arns et al., 2020) and are, as a result, often neglected in impact studies (e.g. Rueda et al., 2017; Vousdoukas et al., 2018; Kirezci et al., 2020).
+However, non-linear interactions between the two complicate the separation (Idier et al., 2019; Arns et al., 2020) and are, as a result, often neglected in impact studies (e.g. Rueda et al., 2017; Vousdoukas et al., 2018; Kirezci et al., 2020).
 Numerical models can allow the decomposition of ESL events into their different contributions, as individual processes and forcings can be switched on or off (Parker et al., 2023).
-In this way, each contributor can be - 30 quantified.
-Numerical models rely on good input data, such as atmospheric forcing with a good representation of storm systems, to capture storm surges and, hence ESLs correctly.
-However, long-term, high quality and high resolution input data are often unavailablehigh-quality, high-resolution reanalysis data that meet these requirements are often not available.
+In this way, each contributor can be quantified.
+Numerical models - 30 rely on good input data, such as atmospheric forcing with a good representation of storm systems, to capture storm surges and, hence ESLs correctly.
+However, long-term, high-quality, high-resolution reanalysis data that meet these requirements are often not available.
 Therefore, models are not always able to reproduce every individual event accurately.
 Nevertheless, comparison with tide gauge data has shown that models can still correctly reproduce ESL statistics.
-Therefore, models are invaluable for decomposing ESL events - 35 into different components and forcings.
-Most decomposition studies assume a linear superposition of the individual sea level contributors (Parker et al., 2023)(e.g. Parker et al., 2023).
-Interactions between the different contributors are assumed to be of second orderoften attributed to a residual term.
+Therefore, models are invaluable for decomposing ESL events into different components and forcings.
+Most decomposition studies assume a linear superposition of - 35 the individual sea level contributors (e.g. Parker et al., 2023).
+Interactions between the different contributors are often attributed to a residual term.